 - CPU Selection

 For SFF builds, processors with integrated graphics, such as the AMD Ryzen 5 5600G or Intel Core i5-13400, can save space and reduce power consumption if discrete GPUs are not required.
 Both CPUs offer solid gaming and multitasking performance for their price points.
-The Ryzen 5 5600G features a TDP of 65W and integrated Radeon Vega 7 graphics, while the Intel Core i5-13400 provides a mix of efficiency and performance cores at a TDP of 65W.
+The Ryzen 5 5600G features a 65W TDP and integrated Radeon Vega 7 graphics, while the Intel Core i5-13400 offers a mix of efficiency and performance cores at a 65W TDP.

 - GPU Options